 Men looking for a lighter hold would be better off going for mustache or beard balm.

 2. How Often Should You Apply Mustache Wax?

-Mustache wax is usually applied once or twice a day.
-Although light touch-ups during the day may occasionally be necessary, it generally has a strong hold and a little bit goes a long way.
+In general, mustache wax is usually applied once a day.
+It generally has a strong hold and a little bit goes a long way.